James Martin Kelly

-James Martin Kelly (born September 6, 1954) is an American veteran character actor and writer known for his roles in Mob City and Magic Mike.
+James Martin Kelly (born September 6, 1954) is an American character actor and writer known for his roles in Mob City and Magic Mike.

 Kelly was born in Brooklyn, New York and before acting worked at the post office.
 He studied the Eric Morris process of acting, and soon left his job at the Post Office to work full-time as an actor and moved to Los Angeles.